Honda Odyssey (North America): Taxi service

 In 1996, New York City's Taxi and Limousine Commission (TLC) expanded the number of licensable automobiles, approving the first generation Odyssey for use in the city's taxi fleet — the Odyssey having been recommended by the seven-year-old grandson of a TLC advisory commission member.
 Initial test riders identified advantages over then-prevalent Chevrolet Caprice and the Ford Crown Victoria taxi models — including greater height (for a better view of the road), headroom, rear legroom, rear footroom (the front-wheel-drive Odyssey having a flat floor) and cargo space over the sedans, as well as air-conditioning vents in the rear, which the sedans did not offer.

 Isuzu Oasis

-The Isuzu Oasis is a minivan marketed in the United States by Isuzu from 1996 to 1999 as a rebadged variant of the first-generation Honda Odyssey, the only minivan marketed by Isuzu.
+In December 1992, Isuzu announced its exit from passenger car market in 1993.
+In 1994, Isuzu negotiated with Honda to sell a version of Honda Odyssey by its U.S. dealers.

-By agreement, Honda rebadged the Isuzu Rodeo and Isuzu Trooper as the Honda Passport and Acura SLX, respectively.
-In turn, Isuzu rebadged the Honda Odyssey, the Honda Accord and Honda Domani vehicles — marketed respectively as the Isuzu Oasis, the Isuzu Aska and Isuzu Gemini.
+The Isuzu Oasis was a minivan marketed in the United States by Isuzu from 1996 to 1999 as a rebadged variant of the first-generation Honda Odyssey, the only minivan marketed by Isuzu.

-After the Honda Odyssey was redesigned for 1999, Isuzu continued to market the Oasis with minor changes.
+After the Honda Odyssey was redesigned for 1999, Isuzu continued to market the Oasis for another year with minor changes.
 Later Oasis models came with a 2.3L VTEC engine similar to the engine found in the sixth generation Honda Accord.